-The purpose of this course is to provide the early childhood educator with the knowledge and skills necessary to promote early literacy for the preschool through third grade classroom.
-Students will develop competency in the components of emergent literacy; phonological awareness, phonemic awareness, alphabetic principles, vocabulary, fluency, phonics, beginning writing, and technology.
+The purpose of this course is to provide the early childhood educator with the knowledge and skills necessary to promote early literacy for birth to school age.
+Students will develop competency in the components of emergent literacy: phonological awareness, phonemic awareness, alphabetic principles, vocabulary, fluency, phonics, beginning writing, and technology.
 To that end, a variety of techniques will be examined which will enable the pre-service to design a multidimensional early education literacy program.